LogtalkDotOrg/logtalk3/library/hook_flows.md

 Usage
 -----

-Pre-processing a source file with an hook object can be accomplished by either compiling the source file using the option `hook(HookObject)` or by adding to the top of the file the directive:
+Pre-processing a source file with a hook object can be accomplished by either compiling the source file using the option `hook(HookObject)` or by adding to the top of the file the directive: